Skip to main content

 Sources — Add or remove content sources (folders, Browser Clips, Mail, Obsidian, Feedbin) and manage your Sets (libraries).
 This is also where you create, rename, and delete Sets.

-Server — Configure browser access for phones, tablets, Raycast remote mode, and the bundled local MCP bridge for clients like Claude Desktop, Codex, Cursor, and VS Code.
+Web Server — Configure Web Server for phones, tablets, Raycast remote mode, and MCP Connector for clients like Claude Desktop, Codex, Cursor, and VS Code.

 Maintenance — Create manual backups, restore previous states, and export or import Browser Clips.
 Useful before making major changes or moving to a new Mac.